Nicolecck/Spotify-Dataset-Visualization-Project/README.md

 🎓 I’m a Statistics & Data Science major from Hong Kong with a passion for uncovering stories hidden in data.

 📊 Recently, I worked on a project with my friends, exploring over 2,000 Spotify songs from 2000–2019 to analyze trends in popularity, danceability, tempo, and genre — using Python, pandas, and data visualizations.
+My task in this project is to analyse the correlation between popularity and danceability between songs.
 🎶 Music analytics showed me how data shapes the way we understand culture, and I loved every bit of it.

 💡 I'm especially interested in: